 You will have a day of in-class time dedicated to preparing your LinkedIn profile, writing a cover letter, cleaning up your GitHub portfolio, and practicing interview questions.
 This will occur before you are required to send these documents to companies.

-You can view the coursework for this day in the Preparing to Apply for Jobs section of this site, and the schedule for the day in the LinkedIn, Mock Interviews, and Cover Letters lesson.
+You can view the coursework for this day in the Internship and Job Search section of this site, and the schedule for the day in the LinkedIn, Mock Interviews, and Cover Letters lesson.

 After completing the in-class day detailed above, you will be assigned a time check in with a member of Epicodus' staff regarding your cover letter and LinkedIn profile.
 They'll review them with you, provide feedback, and you'll have an opportunity to ask questions.
 This evaluation will be treated just like a code review, with feedback submitted through Epicenter.